 Alcohol or drug addiction is a chronic disease and it is a major concern in the United States.
-Millions of people suffer drug addiction and a quarter of this people do not get an effective treatment.
-Drug addiction is a relapsing disease which means the person starts using drugs again even after stopping the drug use.
-This chronic addiction is characterised by a compulsive act to take drugs and prolonged use of the drug in spite of the dangerous outcomes.
+Millions of people suffer drug addiction and a quarter of these people do not get effective treatment.
+Drug addiction is a relapsing disease which means the person starts using drugs again even after stopping drug use.
+This chronic addiction is characterized by a compulsive act to take drugs and prolonged use of the drug in spite of the dangerous outcomes.
 Eventually, the addicted person’s brain functions get altered and the person tends to show abnormal behavioral changes.

 Can Addiction be Cured?

-Addiction is no different to the chronic and progressive diseases.
+Addiction is no different from the chronic and progressive diseases.
 Hence a lifelong treatment is essential for living a quality life.

 An effective addiction treatment program should help you lead a normal life without using any addictive substances.
 A good treatment program should focus on identifying the victim’s problems, thoughts, and beliefs that drove drug addiction.
 It should help you realize and accept your situation, mentor you on how to manage stress & withdrawal symptoms and should revive you mentally & physically.